A reader keeps receiving an ECU code from the engine on his John Deere 9570 combines that technicians can’t explain.

-A reader wonders how high the head of valve should protrude from the surface of the head when installing new valves.
+A reader wonders how high the head of a valve should protrude from the surface of the head when installing new valves.

 Successful Farming Engine Man Ray Bohacz has engine grease and field dirt under his fingernails from a life spent repairing vehicles and running a farm.
 When he’s not busy in the shop, he's working on maintenance articles and videos for Successful Farming magazine and answering questions from readers.
 The following is a letter the Engine Man received from Bruce Whitaker: